justnonamenoname/lifeticle/readme.txt

 Then some lifeticles would live life only during certain qualia, for example, only when there is a specific pain, which looks self-contradictory.
 The variant in which several lifeticles are the recipients is possible, but also redundant and evolutionarily complex.
 The question is also related to the no-cloning theorem, since one quantum state is inhabited by 2 lifeticles, but the theorem is not necessarily violated if both lifeticles were part of the wave function.
+If at the moment of collapse a qualia object is created from the wave function, then for two lifeticles 2 qualia objects should be created, which contradicts the no-cloning theorem.
 The combination of feedback from two lifeticles in one collapse could be conflicting.
 Even if in quantum phenomenal consciousness the recipients are not limited to a single particle, the no-cloning theorem indicates such a possibility by introducing a lifeticle.
 This means that the lifeticle can be determined from quantum laws.